 Meets a need.
-Of course none of this would be possible if the narcissist wasn’t meeting some hidden need of the media or other person.
+Of course, none of this would be possible if the narcissist wasn’t meeting some hidden need of the media or other people.
 The media needs viewers to survive and thus requires a constant flow of exciting stories.
 A person wants to be validated and therefore loves the attention.
 The narcissist instinctively perceives the hidden agenda of others because it is similar to their own.
-Naturally the narcissist knows how to fill their needs and therefore can instantly and instinctively do it for the media and others.
+Naturally, the narcissist knows how to fill their needs and therefore can instantly and instinctively do it for the media and others.

 Becomes an addiction.
 Before too long, the lure of the narcissist becomes an addiction.
 Just like crack cocaine, the drug takes control of the person just as the narcissist takes control of the media or another person.
 But the drug and the narcissist are both fickle.
 The first high of engagement is never repeated despite the increased dosage.
 The deliverance of euphoria is promised but not achieved.
 Yet the media or other person craves more and more.
 It is a cycle that is hard to break because it means giving up on ever feeling that same level of high again.

 Hitting rock bottom.
-Once the drug or narcissist has gained complete control, the media or other person loses all sight of who they once were.
+Once the drug or narcissist has gained complete control, the media or other person lose all sight of who they once were.
 This loss of identity causes them to hit rock bottom.
 The choices at this point are simple and clear: either remain this way or change.
-Remaining means allowing the attention hungry addiction to win.
+Remaining means allowing the attention-hungry addiction to winning.
 Changing means rejecting the drug and its’ effects.
 But desiring the change is not enough.
 It requires the hard work of self-evaluation, accepting responsibility, setting new boundaries, asking for support, and lots of determination.